OpenOCL/openocl.github.io/_api/ocl_system.md

       end
     end
 methods:
-  - content: "Adds a state variable to the system.
-This function must be called within the setupEquation method."
+  - content: "Adds a state variable to the system."
     name: "addState"
     parameters:
       - content: "Name of the state variable"